rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

   One party (Validator or Rakurai) proposes, the other approves.

 - **Disabling Scheduler** → Can be done **unilaterally (1/2 multisig)**
-  Either party can act independently to disable
+  Either party can act independently to disable.

 > Unlike traditional multisig, both parties do not sign the same transaction.
 Instead, actions are proposed and approved via separate transactions.
 ---